suusanp/stealth-health/m1/case_study.md

 ### 3.2 Identified Privacy Threats and Their Causes
 As we can see from the timeline of the Fitbit devices [^14] since the company's inception in 2007, every new device coming into the market meant more data collection from the users.
 The [first Fitbit Device](https://spectrum.ieee.org/the-consumer-electronics-hall-of-fame-fitbit) started off as a simple offline pedometer that the user could clip onto their t-shirt and with an accompanying website that allowed them to keep track of their step counts.
 The privacy threats of the original Fitbit were in some ways lower than today, but there are still some issues we can think of.
 A first privacy threat would be losing/misplacing a Fitbit or having a Fitbit device stolen.
 Someone could access a user's step data, and this could reveal information about their activity level, health, or fitness goal.
 Having to manually plug into a computer to transfer user data allowed users to have control over when and if they wanted to share their data with Fitbit, which was a good thing.
 However, once the data was uploaded to Fitbit's website, there was the privacy threat of how Fitbit was using and protecting users' data.

+As we can see from the timeline of the Fitbit devices [^4] since the company's inception in 2007, every new device coming into the market meant more data collection from the users.
+The [first Fitbit Device](https://spectrum.ieee.org/the-consumer-electronics-hall-of-fame-fitbit) started off as a simple offline pedometer that the user could clip onto their t-shirt and with an accompanying website that allowed them to keep track of their step counts.
+The privacy threats of the original Fitbit were in some ways lower than today, but there are still some issues we can think of.
+A first privacy threat would be losing/misplacing a Fitbit or having a Fitbit device stolen.
+Someone could access a user's step data, and this could reveal information about their activity level, health, or fitness goal.
+Having to manually plug into a computer to transfer user data allowed users to have control over when and if they wanted to share their data with Fitbit, which was a good thing.
+However, once the data was uploaded to Fitbit's website, there was the privacy threat of how Fitbit was using and protecting users' data.

 The first-generation Fitbit's capabilities are a stark contrast with newer models equipped with countless sensors and increased data collection seen in section [3.1](#31-data-collection-practices).
 It can track the user's heart rate, heart rhythm, breathing rate, skin temperature, blood oxygen levels, stress levels, sleep time and sleep stages.
 In addition, it has built-in support for Google Maps, Google Wallet and YouTube Music.
 It can send and receive call, text and app notifications and allow you to contactlessly pay.
 Even though some of these features do add conveniency to the user's life, it should not be forgotten that the device collects an immense amount of very sensitive health data, and even this in itself, is a privacy threat.

 Fitbit has a dedicated device for kids: Fitbit Ace.
 What is different about this dedicated device is that its features and sensors are very limited, compared to the normal adult devices.
 Fitbit Ace only tracks the user's activity (steps, stairs, distance etc.) and sleep amount.
 It can also still pair with a phone and receive and send notifications.
 A special feature of this kids' device is that it allows the parents to control their kid's account through a feature called Family Account.
 The parent can see all their kid's activity that is collected through their Fitbit through this account, and they can control their privacy settings.
 Once the child turns 13, they are eligible to take over their account and not allow the parental account.
 Even though the fact that the kids' version of the Fitbit device doesn't collect many of the sensitive information the adult version controls, it is important to note that it still collects some, like age, weight, height and activity levels.
 Also, it still has most of the privacy concerns and PIPEDA compliance issues of the adult version, which we will discuss in section 3.4.